Skip to content

 The Experience

-Interdisciplinary, socially engaged, and deeply personalized, our tight-knit writing community values a plurality of voices and approaches to writing, both on and off the page.
-You’ll gather with your peers twice a week for intensive studios, where feedback sessions, generative writing, and collaborative thinking take place.
-You can explore specialized writing electives in screenwriting, dystopian fiction, environmental writing, psychoanalysis, and feminist thought.
-First-year foundational courses include critical thinking and writing, world literature, writing elements, and community as classroom.
-A small student-to-faculty ratio on the Brooklyn campus fosters an intimate sense of community, as do on-campus readings and departmental social events.
+Socially engaged and deeply personalized, our tight-knit writing community values a plurality of voices and approaches to writing, both on and off the page.
+You’ll gather with your peers twice a week for intensive studios, where feedback sessions, generative writing, inspiring reading, and collaborative thinking take place.
+First-year foundational courses span critical thinking, research, world literature, the elements of writing, and immersion in New York City.
+After your first year, dive into specialized writing electives, classes in art and design, liberal arts study, transdisciplinary minors, and opportunities to edit student publications like The Prattler and Ubiquitous.
+A small student-to-faculty ratio on the Brooklyn campus fosters an intimate sense of community, as do on-campus readings, our 24/7 student writing spaces, and departmental social events.

-We help our students build meaningful, creative, and sustainable writing lives, especially in the years following graduation.
-The third year course “Writer as Worker” provides concrete skills and guidance to discern, acquire, and plan for a professional development track in the spring semester.
-Weekly visits with guest authors, agents, editors, journalists, teachers, filmmakers, and theater artists helps you make informed choices about the work/life experiences you’d like to explore in the coming semesters, and beyond.
-Practical survival skills and support like internships, job search basics, grants, fellowships, and grad school are covered as ways to build a writing life that inspires you.
+We help our students build authentic, creative, and sustainable writing and working lives.
+Our third year course “Writer as Worker” provides concrete skills and guidance to discern, acquire, and plan for internships while in the program and meaningful employment after.
+Weekly visits with guest authors, agents, editors, journalists, teachers, filmmakers, and communications experts help you make informed choices about the work/life experiences you’d like to explore.
+You’ll gain practical survival skills for how to successfully apply for jobs, grants, fellowships, and grad school so that you can build a future that inspires you.

 Internship & Fieldwork

 Our Writer at Large program, the annual Michael Mahoney Memorial Reading, the MFA’s Writing Activisms series, and other events bring renowned writers to campus for readings, workshops, and manuscript consultations.
-Beyond these events, department faculty regularly invite writers to spend time with their classes including Ottessa Moshfegh, Ross Gay, Simone White, Layli Long Soldier, Alexander Chee, Jonas Hassen Khemiri, Michelle Tea, Asiya Wadud, Chloë Bass, Sarah Thankam Mathews, and others.
+Beyond these events, department faculty regularly invite writers to spend time with their classes.
+Recent guests include Ottessa Moshfegh, Ross Gay, Simone White, Layli Long Soldier, Alexander Chee, Jonas Hassen Khemiri, Michelle Tea, Asiya Wadud, Chloë Bass, Sarah Thankam Mathews, and Eugene Lim.

 Our Faculty